Nikon D3400 vs Canon 6D Mark II

 |Nikon D5300« »||Y||stereo||mono||Y||-||mini||2.0||Y||-||-||Nikon D5300|

 It is notable that the 6D Mark II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The D3400 does not feature such a mic input.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the D3400 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500.

 Review summary: Nikon D3400 vs Canon 6D Mark II

-So what conclusions can be drawn?
+So what is the bottom line?
 Is there a clear favorite between the Nikon D3400 and the Canon 6D Mark II?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - More dynamic range: Captures a larger spectrum of light and dark details (2 EV of extra DR).